daphnesmit/next-react-typescript-boilerplate/README.md

 ### To deploy and build this project using a CI

 - Run `npm run build` to make a production build
-- Run `npm run build:server` to build files to the root (required by CI tooling)
 - Run `rm -rf node_modules` to remove devDependencies
 - Run `npm ci --prod` to build only production dependencies
 - IIS server: Create `web.config` file in the root where you fill in a bunch or stuff and run node index.js: